post-self/idumea.post-self.ink/content/notes.md

 > I thought about you, your life, your emotional range,\
 > your gentle apotheosis.

-I have also written here that I put this dream into prose, and this is also true, for her is a segment from a short story:
+I have written, too, here that I put this dream into prose, and this is also true, for here is a segment from a short story:

 > And finally, the mirroring was broken as the *her* that was not her slid *her* fingers up over her wrist and gently guided her hand down toward the soil, loamy and damp, and she knew then that she must spread her fingers and dig them down into the earth, there by the stairs which were a finger pointing at God such that she was in turn pointing at...at what?
 At the owner of that hand?
 At the owner of that finger?
 >